-Calibration is the process that determines the accuracy of the equipment.
-The equipment calibration process involves comparing a reading obtained from the equipment to a reading obtained from standardized equipment.
+Instrument calibration is the process that determines the accuracy of the equipment.
+The process involves comparing a reading obtained from the instrument to a reading obtained from standardized equipment.
 Then, one measures the variance between the two.
-Instrument calibration also involves adjusting the precision and accuracy of the equipment until its readings are within acceptable range of the established standard.
+Instrument calibration also involves adjusting the precision and accuracy of the equipment until its readings are within the acceptable range of the established standard.

-The calibration of equipment is done for two reasons.
+Instrument calibration is done for two reasons.
 First, it is done to check the accuracy of the equipment and second, it determines the traceability of the measurement.

-However, the frequency of calibration depends on the equipment’s tolerance level.
+However, the frequency calibration needed depends on the equipment’s tolerance level.
 If the equipment’s measurements are critical to a process, one should perform calibration frequently and with great precision and accuracy.